top of page

 Plant Characteristics:

-Prefers moist soils, including humusy, sandy, clay, and gravelly, and tolerates occasional wet conditions.
-Soils must be consistently moist.
+Prefers moist soils, including humusy, sandy, clay, and gravelly, and tolerates occasional wet or dry conditions.

 Resources: